AudeNoiray/AudeNoiray.github.io/_projects/methodologies.md

 This part of our research is centered around the conceptualization of data collection and analysis from sources.
 To this end, we use different methodologies:

-- Eye-movement tracking to assess infants, children or adults’ attention, perception, recognition, anticipation in various language-related tasks.
+Eye-movement tracking to assess infants, children or adults’ attention, perception, recognition, anticipation in various language-related tasks.
-- Ultrasound imaging to track the movement of participants’ tongue during speech related tasks.
+Ultrasound imaging to track the movement of participants’ tongue during speech related tasks.
-- Measures of respiration with a RespTrack system to assess breathing control during adult’s speech or its development in infants and children
+Measures of respiration with a RespTrack system to assess breathing control during adult’s speech or its development in infants and children.
-- Audiovisual recordings.
+Audiovisual recordings.

 **SOLLAR platform : Sonographic & Optical Linguo-Labial Articulation Recording system**